There are 38 Bach Flower Essences for balancing the mind and body.

 Vervain: Aids in bringing calmness to those with too much mental energy.

 Chicory: Enables us to see the beauty in everyone.

 The 38 Bach Flower Essences are used to balance the mind and restore harmony.
 In Dr. Bach’s system, a holistic approach to healing aims at curing underlying emotional problems.
 Individual essences are blended to tackle a variety of issues experienced by individuals.

-The Bach Flower Essence Mustard is an effective, natural remedy for treating individuals experiencing feelings of intense gloom.Read the complete article
+The Bach Flower Essence Crab Apple is an effective way to treat individuals who suffer with feelings of self-loathing.Read the complete article

-The Bach Flower Essence Chestnut Bud is a natural way to treat individuals who find it impossible to learn from past mistakes.Read the complete article
+The Bach Flower Essence Red Chestnut is a natural remedy for individuals who worry too much about people they love.Read the complete article

 Bach Flower Essence Rock Rose treats feelings of terror.Read the complete article